aosabook/500lines/sampler/README.md

 27 points, meaning that in half the samples, the player inflicted no more than 27 points of damage.
 Thus, if we wanted to use this criteria for setting monster difficulty, we would give them 27 hit points.

+## Sampling in the general case

+In this chapter, we've seen how to write code for generating samples from a non-standard probability distribution, and how to compute the probabilities for those samples as well.
+This is great for the specific case of generating items and damage in a roleplaying game, but what about the more general case?
+Which of the design decisions are applicable to sampling methods in general, and which are specific to the particular example in this chapter?

 <!-- ## Rejection sampling -->